hbc/NGS_Data_Analysis_Summer2016/sessionII/lessons/04d_introR-data-manipulation.md

 	sub_meta <- subset(metadata, replicate < 3, select = c('genotype', 'celltype'))

-### Extracting the indexes of specified values using `which`
-Sometimes instead of returning the actual data with specific content, we only want the location of that content.
-The `which` function returns a vector of indexes for specified values in a vector.
-For example, we can find the indexes where the `celltype` is `typeA` within the `metadata` dataframe:

-	which(metadata$celltype == "typeA")

-Or we could find the indexes for the metadata replicates 2 and 3:

-	which(metadata$replicate > 1)
-***

 **Exercise**

 1. Return only the celltype information for those samples from `metadata` dataframe with genotype "KO".